Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 AttachEffect.DisallowedTypes=                ; List of AttachEffectTypes
-AttachEffect.RequiredGroups=                 ; comma-separated list of strings (group IDs) AttachEffect.DisallowedGroups=               ; comma-separated list of strings (group IDs) AttachEffect.IgnoreFromSameSource=false      ; boolean
+AttachEffect.RequiredGroups=                 ; comma-separated list of strings (group IDs) AttachEffect.DisallowedGroups=               ; comma-separated list of strings (group IDs) AttachEffect.RequiredMinCounts=              ; integer - minimum required instance count (comma-separated) for cumulative types in order from first to last.
+AttachEffect.RequiredMaxCounts=              ; integer - maximum required instance count (comma-separated) for cumulative types in order from first to last.
+AttachEffect.DisallowedMinCounts=            ; integer - minimum disallowed instance count (comma-separated) for cumulative types in order from first to last.
+AttachEffect.DisallowedMaxCounts=            ; integer - maximum disallowed instance count (comma-separated) for cumulative types in order from first to last.
+AttachEffect.IgnoreFromSameSource=false      ; boolean

 [SOMEWARHEAD]
 AttachEffect.AttachTypes=                    ; List of AttachEffectTypes
 AttachEffect.RemoveTypes=                    ; List of AttachEffectTypes
-AttachEffect.RemoveGroups=                   ; comma-separated list of strings (group IDs) AttachEffect.DurationOverrides=              ; integer - duration overrides (comma-separated) for AttachTypes in order from first to last.
+AttachEffect.RemoveGroups=                   ; comma-separated list of strings (group IDs) AttachEffect.CumulativeRemoveMinCounts=      ; integer - minimum required instance count (comma-separated) for cumulative types in order from first to last.
+AttachEffect.CumulativeRemoveMaxCounts=      ; integer - maximum removed instance count (comma-separated) for cumulative types in order from first to last.
+AttachEffect.DurationOverrides=              ; integer - duration overrides (comma-separated) for AttachTypes in order from first to last.
 ```